DevOpsPlayground/Introduction-to-GraphQL-with-GO/README.md

 # Initial Set Up - Check Before You Start!

-This is a very challenging to implement playground where we are using a new open source technology in order to be able to deliever it.
+This is a very challenging to implement playground where we are using a new open source technology in order to be able to deliver it.
 As it is all very new and one of the first playgrounds to test this out please feel free to continue the playground from your local machine at any point.

-Do you have a GitHub account?
-If not sign up here: https://github.com/ You may want to create a throw away GitHub accont for this playground because of integrations and having to authorise GitHub for use on our instance.
-> Note: The instances will be destroyed shortly after the playground so any sensitive keys will be removed and not stored.

 Do you have GO installed?
 If you are not using the playground provided infrastructure, please do the following:-
 - Install GO
 - Create a AWS account